plone/training/voltoaddons/01-addon-basics.rst

 - register custom routes
 - provide custom Redux actions and reducers
 - register custom Express middleware for Volto's server process
-- tweak Volto's webpak configuration, load custom Razzle and Webpack plugins
+- tweak Volto's webpack configuration, load custom Razzle and Webpack plugins
 - even provide a custom theme, just like a regular Volto project does.

 As for implementation, Volto add-ons are just plain Javascript packages with an